by Dr. Nizar Kharma (about The Hollywood Smile)

 No Pain No Gain?
 Advantages of Veneers

 - Minimal removal and less pain: We have historically associated any improvement of our smile with pain, suffering and the dreaded NEEDLE!
 This is extremely unlikely with veneers, as minimal or sometimes no tooth removal is involved.
-Therefore, little or no anaesthesia is needed!
+Therefore, we need a little or no anaesthesia!

 - Strength and protection: Research shows that veneers strengthen teeth by protecting them from destructive factors such as acidity and abrasive foods.